-He started working for Yeni Istanbul newspaper in 1950 and his work was quickly recognized as outstanding.
+He started working for the Yeni Istanbul newspaper in 1950 and his work was quickly recognized as outstanding.
 He received commissions from domestic and foreign publications, traveled to many parts of the world, photographed celebrities, and joined Magnum with the invitation of Henri Cartier-Bresson and Marc Riboud.

-I was born in such a house on a street with big stones carefully laid to sit snugly against each other.
+I was born in such a house, on a street with big stones, carefully laid to sit snugly against each other.
 I have seen the sellers going by with trays of yogurt carefully balanced on sturdy wooden support on their shoulders; the ever-present simitci, sellers of the typical street snack similar to bagels; porters carrying huge loads on their backs balanced on special shoulder supports.
 So, when I see a photograph by Ara Guler of these characters, I remember the places where I saw those faces.

 He won many awards, showed his work at prestigious places in many countries, published books, directed a documentary, and among many other things even owned and ran a coffee house in Galatasaray.
 Located in a narrow alley—alluding to his name Ara—the walls of the building he owned and where he lived were middle-gray!
-True to his photographic roots, he had the walls and the trims painted in shades of gray where much of his fame rested, in B&W photography.
+True to his photographic roots, he had the walls and the trims painted in shades of gray, where much of his fame rested, in B&W photography.

 … and many, many more …